-Some of the intervening network nodes will block the outbound ICMP traffic for security reasons, that is the reason why you will see some routers represented by asterisks ( ).
+In the traceroute listing above, some of the intervening network nodes will block the outbound ICMP traffic for security reasons, that is the reason why you will see some routers represented by asterisks ( ).
+Explain the meaning of line number 6 (In italics) on the listing in the bottom of page 13.